KILTprotocol/docs/docs/sdk/0-core-feature/6_delegations.md

 /2.
 Call the `.getStoreTx()` method on the DelegationRootNode object to produce a SubmittableExtrinsic, a transaction object which can be dispatched to the KILT blockchain.

-The `.getStoreTx()` method takes the owner identity as its argument in order to sign the transaction, which acts as a proof of authority.
+The `.getStoreTx()` method takes the owner's identity as its argument to sign the transaction, which acts as proof of authority.
 This owner identity also pays the transaction fees, which are triggered in the next steps.

 /3.
 Submit the transaction.

 ## Creating a DelegationNode

-In order to actually delegate rights, you now need to create a DelegationNode for the delegate which links to your Delegation(Root)Node.
+To actually delegate rights, you now need to create a DelegationNode for the delegate which links to your Delegation(Root)Node.

 Although the node is owned by the delegate, it is submitted by the delegating attester (you).
 This part of the process requires communication with the delegate as their signature is required during submission as proof of their consent.